 © ericdentinger.com

-The song has been composed by John Roderick Bannerman in 1934, in honour of Mary C. MacNiven (1905-1997) who won this year a price at the National Mòd.
+The song was composed by John Roderick Bannerman in 1934 in honour of Mary C. MacNiven (1905-1997) who won an award that year at the National Mòd (Scottish Gaelic Culture Festival).

-Sir Hugh Roberton, conductor of the Glasgow Orpheus Choir, heard this song and wrote his lyrics version, beginning a successful cooperation with Bannerman.
+Sir Hugh Roberton, choirmaster at the Glasgow Orpheus Choir he created, heard this song and wrote his own version of lyrics, thus beginning a collaboration with Bannerman crowned with several successes.

-This version is far away from the event that inspired the tune and the “new” song, published in 1936 under the title of The Lewis Bridal Song, did not mention neither the original author - who's name became Dr. Peter A. MacLeod! - nor the Gaelic version of the lyrics…
+Its transposition no longer has much to do with the event (the success at the Mòd) that inspired Mairi's Wedding, and the "new" song was published in 1936 under the title The Lewis Bridal Song, without reference or to the original author (whose name turned into Dr. Peter A. MacLeod!) and even less to the Gaelic version of the lyrics...

 The Lewis Bridal Song